microsoft/OfflineCrashDumpUefi/README.md

 ## Future Directions

-In the future, it is expected that the application will become usable as-is rather than a sample.
-The implementor will install an OfflineDumpConfiguration protocol and the application will use it to configure the resulting offline crash dump.
-The protocol will provide the following information for use by the application:
+At present, the `DUMP_WRITER` class is the top layer of the provided library.
+To create a dump, you construct a `DUMP_WRITER`, write sections, and close the dump writer.

+In the future, the `DUMP_WRITER` will become a private implementation detail.
+The top layer of the library will be a single `WriteDump` function that takes a `pDumpConfigurationProtocol` parameter.
+The `pDumpConfigurationProtocol` will point to a structure with all of the information needed to write the dump:

 - Required: CPU context data to be included in the dump.
 - Required: Dump reason data to be included in the dump.
 - Required: System information data to be included in the dump.
 - Required: List of DDR_RANGE sections to be included in the dump.
+- Required: Progress callback (to blink a progress LED or update the screen).
 - Optional: Redaction list for Secure Kernel memory.
 - Optional: List of other sections to be included in the dump (e.g. SV_SPECIFIC).
-- Optional: Override logic for locating the block device to which the dump should be written.
+- Optional: Custom rules for locating the block device to which the dump should be written.
 - Optional: Other customizations, e.g. memory management tuning parameters.

+In the future, this functionality will be provided as a binary EFI application rather than as source code.
+The implementor will install an OfflineDumpConfiguration protocol and the application will use it to configure the resulting offline crash dump.

 ## Contributing